alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 to as "micro bathymetry", is collected using underwater laser scanners with imaging payloads and post-processed by [Voyis](https://voyis.com/).

-This repo does the follow:
+This repo does the following:
-- asdf
-- asdf
-- asdf
-- asdf
+- Cleaning Raw Point Clouds
+- Segmenting Fish out of Point Clouds
+- Segmenting Corals and other organisms out of Point Clouds
+- Creating a Sea Floor DEM
+- Assign Images to Specific Point Clouds
+- Render Images of Point Cloud Track

 ## Getting Started